bj-study/CAB432-Cloud-Computing/README.md

-# CAB432 Study Guide | 2022 Semester 2
+# CAB303 Study Guide | 2022 Semester 2

-Associate Professor Jim Hogan | Notes for CAB432 at the Queensland University of Technology
+Dr Vicky Liu | Notes for CAB432 at the Queensland University of Technology

 ## Disclaimer